NewGaea/kasuto_hylian/grammar/advanced/00_hls_intro.md

-# Introduction to the Hylian Linguistics Society's _Classical Hylian_ Project
+# Introduction to the Hylian Linguistics Society's _Neo-Modern Hylian_ Project
 ---

 ## Foreword